cau-riken/zaviewer/README.md

 Moreover, in case of multiplane configuration:

-* All axis must have the same layer/overlay composition.
+* All axis must have the same layer/overlay composition, however image sizes may be different between axis.

 ##### 1.1.2 Parameters